gardener/gardener-extension-registry-cache/docs/usage/registry-cache/upstream-credentials.md

+---
+title: How to provide credentials for upstream registry?
+---

 # How to provide credentials for upstream registry?

 In order to pull private images through registry cache, it is required to supply credentials for the private upstream registry.